knpuniversity/stripe/knpu/ep2-subscriptions/upgrade-upcoming-invoice-process.md

 ## Charging Immediately for an Upgrade

-This feels odd to me, so let's do something better: let's charge the customer *immediately* for the plan price change, and then let them pay for only the normal, full-month renewal next month.
-This is totally possible.
+This feels weird to me.
+So let's do something better: let's charge the customer *immediately* for the plan price change, and then let them pay for the normal, full-month renewal next month.
+This is totally possible to do.

-But that means, to show the user the amount they will be charged right now, we need to read the `amount_due` value and then *subtract* the full price of the plan, to remove the extra line item cost.
+But that means, to show the user the amount they will be charged right now, we need to read the `amount_due` value and then *subtract* the full price of the plan, to remove the extra line item.

 In `ProfileController`, add a new variable `$total` set to `$stripeInvoice->amount_due`.
 Add a comment above - this stuff is confusing, so let's leave some notes.
 Then, correct